S-Soluel/War/README.md

 3. DeckTest.java    - Utilizes several tests to make sure that the Deck.java file is working as expected.
 4. War.java         - Lastly, this file sets up the card game "War" and provides the user with some level of interaction within the execution of the file.

-File 1 (Card.java) was provided by Professor Timothy Urness who was teaching the course, while files 2, 3, and 4 were created mainly independently, with some troubleshooting advice and feedback provided by the professor.
+File 1 (Card.java) was provided by the professor who was teaching the course, while files 2, 3, and 4 were created mainly independently, with some troubleshooting advice and feedback provided.